Home

 Recommended lower speed

 On some road sections and in some areas there are road signs that state a recommended lower speed.
-In these places, specific speed reduction measures have often been implemented – usually through the use of speed bumps or other obstacles – or conditions are such that it is appropriate to drive at a lower speed than the maximum permissible.
+In these places, specific speed reduction measures have often been implemented – usually through the use of speed bumps or other obstacles – or conditions are such that it is appropriate to drive at a lower speed than the highest permitted speed.
 Such recommended reduced speeds exist mainly to protect pedestrians and other unprotected road users.

 Recommended lower speed